01 of 06

 Separate the Mangosteen Fruit

 Mangosteen fruit looks similar to an orange since it has internal sections.
-Mangosteen has a sweet flavor and very soft texture and is very yummy to eat.
+Mangosteen has a sweet flavor and very soft texture.

 06 of 06